AndrisAtAvanade/fed-interview-v1/README.md

 Please browse the app with your favourite IDE and get familiar with the files.
 Also, there is only one component with a corresponding SCSS file.

+We expect you to share your screen at the test time, which will generally be like pair programming.

 To give you a head start, please think about how you would create ten buttons.
 How about ten buttons in ten rows?
 Can you adjust the styling accordingly?
 Can we make a dropdown to change the number of buttons per row and amount of rows?